Dental Assisting

 Application Process

-The next opportunity to apply to the Dental Assisting program will be in August 2025.
-The start date of the next program is Winter quarter 2026.
+The application process for the Dental Assisting program is now open!!
+The start date of the program will be Winter quarter 2026.

 When the application process is completed, all applicants are emailed a letter regarding their status about a week or two after the last day to submit an application.
 Completed applications with required documents are asked to be submitted via email in PDF format to healthsciencesFREECOLUMBIA_BASIN.